PedroHRPBS/CarND-Vehicle-Detection/README.md

 Here's a [link to my video result](./output/project_video_output.mp4)

-On my Video Implementation, I tried to reduce the wobbly effect by saving the previous detections on a class called `Vehicle_Detected`.
+On my Video Implementation, I tried to reduce the wobbly effect by saving the previous detections on a class called `Vehicle_Boxes`.

 ```
 # Define a class to store data from video
-class Vehicle_Detect():
+class Vehicle_Boxes():
     def __init__(self):
-        # history of boxes from previous frames
         self.prev_boxes = []
         threshold = 15